GoogleCloudPlatform/community/tutorials/ai-platform-batch-prediction-keras/index.md

             ]
         }

-Note that the output format is different from the previous method of using the functional API.
+**Note**: The output format is different from the previous method of using the functional API.

 The [Notebook](batch_prediction_with_Keras2.ipynb) explains the whole procedure to use this method for the batch prediction.
 Follow [Use JupyterLab Notebooks](README.md#use-jupyterlab-notebooks) to run the notebook.